poganesh/quantize_transformer/quantization/nlp/bert/trt/README.md

 ## QDQ Model Generation and Compilation
 The **e2e_tensorrt_bert_example.py** is an end-to-end example to do static quantization and compile the model.
 This file calls the **QDQQuantizer** funtion from ```onnxruntime.quantization``` for static quantization.
 See https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/quantization/quantize.py for more details.

+**Note**: quantize_static also calls QDQQuantizer within it for static quantization.

 There are two main steps for the quantization:
 1. Calibration is done based on SQuAD dataset to get dynamic range of floating point tensors in the model.
 2. Q/DQ nodes with dynamic range (scale and zero-point) are inserted to the model.